poeyahay/AFib_PGS/README.md

 #### Resources and Runtime:

-- 16 CPUs
+- 8 CPUs
-- ~70 GB of memory
+- ~10 GB of memory
-- Typical runtime of ~4.5 hours
+- Typical runtime of ~5-10 minutes

 These scripts were run on a high-performance computing (HPC) cluster, after installation of METAL [(v2011-03-25)](https://csg.sph.umich.edu/abecasis/metal/download/)